Same-sex marriage in Wyoming

-Same-sex marriage in Wyoming has been legally recognized since October 21, 2014.
-The U.S. state of Wyoming had previously prohibited state recognition of same-sex marriages by statute since 1977 and had enacted a more explicit ban in 2003.
-An attempt to enact legislation recognizing domestic partnerships as an alternative to marriage for same-sex couples failed in 2013.
-On October 17, 2014, a federal district court found the state's ban on same-sex marriage unconstitutional.
-Its ruling took effect on October 21 when state officials notified the court that they would not appeal the decision.
+Wyoming had previously prohibited state recognition of same-sex marriages by statute since 1977 and had enacted a more explicit ban in 2003.
+An attempt to enact legislation recognizing domestic partnerships as an alternative to marriage for same-sex couples failed in 2013, and attempts to pass a constitutional amendment banning same-sex marriage were also unsuccessful.
+Polling suggests that a majority of Wyoming residents support the legal recognition of same-sex marriage, with a 2024 Public Religion Research Institute poll showing that 62% of respondents supported same-sex marriage.